Dysmenorrhea - Medical Condition

 Dysmenorrhea pain may be spasmodic (sharp pelvic cramps at the start of menstrual flow) or congestive (deep, dull ache).
 The symptoms of secondary dysmenorrhea often start sooner in the menstrual cycle than those of primary dysmenorrhea, and usually last longer.

-In 5% to 15% of women with primary dysmenorrhea, the pain is severe enough to disturb their daily activities and may result in missed work or school.
+In 5% to 15% of people with primary dysmenorrhea, the pain is severe enough to disturb their daily activities and may result in missed work or school.

 Making The Dysmenorrhea Diagnosis